az4mary/business_review/projects/zyne-homepage/patch/build-deploy-workflow-update.md

 ```

-*(Note: We removed the PRD documentation paths from the trigger entirely so that modifying your data models or asset maps no longer triggers a build).*
+*(Note: We removed the PRD documentation paths from the trigger entirely so that modifying data models or asset maps no longer triggers a build).*

 ### Patch B: Surgical Triggers for Publish Workflow